Australian cricket team in England in 1961

 The 1961 Australian cricket tour of England began with a three-day match versus Worcestershire at the County Ground, New Road, Worcester on Saturday 29 April, play continuing on Monday 1 May and Tuesday 2 May.
 This match was rain-affected and ended in a draw.
 The tour ended at Trinity College Park, Dublin on 19 September when the Australians completed a 282 run victory in a two-day match versus Ireland.

 In the first innings of the tour match against Cambridge University in mid-May, the Australians scored 449-3d - still the lowest first-class innings to feature four individual centuries.

 The Australian tour party consisted of these players: R Benaud (captain), R N Harvey (vice-captain), A T W Grout (wicket-keeper), B N Jarman (wicket-keeper), W M Lawry, N C O'Neill, P J P Burge, C C McDonald, B C Booth, R B Simpson, K D Mackay, A K Davidson, F M Misson, G D McKenzie, R A Gaunt, I W Quick, L F Kline.

 Series overview

 The main business of the tour was a five-Test series versus England.
 The matches were played at Edgbaston, Lord's, Headingley, Old Trafford and The Oval.
 Australia won the series 2–1 to retain The Ashes.

-Test series summary

-No captain of my time has impressed me more than Richie Benaud.
-Richie had the gift of making you feel you were a better player than you really were.
-He made his players believe they could win, even when the cause looked utterly hopeless.
-Nothing illustrated more clearly Richie's adroit handling of men than his leadership of the 1961 Australian team which came to Britain.
-They should never have won the rubber with those players, but Richie instilled into them his belief in themselves - this attitude that "there is nothing we cannot achieve if we set our minds to it".